dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

          HorizontalOptions="Center" />
 ```

 In this example, all three `OnPlatform` expressions use the abbreviated version of the `OnPlatformExtension` class name.
-The three `OnPlatform` markup extensions set the `Color`, <xref:Microsoft.Maui.Controls.VisualElement.WidthRequest>, and <xref:Microsoft.Maui.Controls.VisualElement.HeightRequest> properties of the <xref:Microsoft.Maui.Controls.BoxView> to different values on iOS and Android.
+The three `OnPlatform` markup extensions set the `xref:Microsoft.Maui.Graphics.Color`, <xref:Microsoft.Maui.Controls.VisualElement.WidthRequest>, and <xref:Microsoft.Maui.Controls.VisualElement.HeightRequest> properties of the <xref:Microsoft.Maui.Controls.BoxView> to different values on iOS and Android.
 The markup extensions also provide default values for these properties on the platforms that aren't specified, while eliminating the `Default=` part of the expression.

 ## OnIdiom markup extension